-At the time of this report, over 127,000 people across the UK have died within 28 days of a positive test for coronavirus (COVID-19).
+At the time of this report, over 127,500 people across the UK have died within 28 days of a positive test for coronavirus (COVID-19).
 Vaccination is the single most effective way to reduce deaths and severe illness from COVID-19.
 A national immunisation campaign has been underway since early December 2020.

-Three COVID-19 vaccines, Pfizer/BioNTech, Oxford University/AstraZeneca and Moderna vaccines, are currently being used in the UK.
+Three COVID-19 vaccines - the Pfizer/BionTech Vaccine, COVID-19 Vaccine AstraZeneca and COVID-19 Vaccine Moderna - are currently being used in the UK.
 All have been authorised for supply by the Medicines and Healthcare products Regulatory Agency (MHRA) following a thorough review of safety, quality and efficacy information from clinical trials.
 In clinical trials, the vaccines showed very high levels of protection against symptomatic infections with COVID-19.
 Data is now available on the impact of the vaccination campaign in reducing infections and illness in the UK.